 5. The successor of this man was Menander, also a Samaritan by birth, and he, too, was a perfect adept in the practice of magic.
 He affirms that the primary Power continues unknown to all, but that he himself is the person who has been sent forth from the presence of the invisible beings as a saviour, for the deliverance of men.
 The world was made by angels, whom, like Simon, he maintains to have been produced by Ennoea.
 He gives, too, as he affirms, by means of that magic which he teaches, knowledge to this effect, that one may overcome those very angels that made the world; for his disciples obtain the resurrection by being baptized into him, and can die no more, but remain in the possession of immortal youth (Irenaeus.
 Adversus haereses, Book 1, Chapter 23, Verses 1-5.
 Excerpted from Ante-Nicene Fathers, Volume 1.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).

-Notice that Simon was worshipped as if he were a god.
-Notice also that Simon had "mystic priests".
-This is a concept NOT found within the true Church of God ever, and not even in the Roman Church until at least the third century.
+Notice that Simon was worshipped as if he were a god (note: Jupiter is essentially the Roman name for the Greek god Zeus).
+Notice also that Simon had "mystic priests."
+This is a concept NOT found within the true Church of God ever, and not even originally in the Roman Church.

 And Irenaeus immediately continued with: